Why Zirconia Crowns?

 …and Disadvantages of the Zirconia Crown Material

 Milled monolithic zirconia is a fairly opaque material.
-This is an aesthetic problem.
+This is a note to consider for aesthetic purposes.
 While it hides tooth discoloration and large core build-ups well, it lacks the translucent and refractory properties that make it appear natural and lifelike.
-Manufacturers have developed a translucent version of zirconia that is custom stained and sintered (baked) at high temperatures onto the monolithic zirconia layer in order to allow esthetic crowns to be produced.
+Manufacturers have developed a translucent version of zirconia that is custom stained and sintered (baked) at high temperatures onto the monolithic zirconia layer to allow esthetic crowns to be produced.
 Once processed, this translucent version closely mimics the translucence of natural teeth at the slight expense of the material’s strength.

 The biggest disadvantage of zirconia crowns resides in their strength — ironically, the best feature.
-Should it ever become necessary to create an endodontic access or to cut the crown off, it will be a difficult process.
+Should it ever become necessary to create endodontic access, or to cut the crown off, the process will require the appropriate time and resources.

 Taking Impressions in order of preference